 Q: How will you handle that this is your new role?

 A: I've got to do whatever is best for the team.

 Q: You're proud of yourself, you're proud of the team – starting like this as a team, how do you get yourselves up and into a better place so quickly for such a big game?
 Do you feel the pressure of this being a big game?

 A: Every game is a big game.
 We're professionals, that comes in your job description.
 You have to be ready to go each and every week, no matter if it's three days, four days or a whole week, it doesn't matter.
 Guys will definitely be ready.
 (We've) just got to come in here, get the work, take the coaching, really watch what the (Washington) Football Team is doing, and go out there and execute the game plan.

-View photos of the Washington Football Team starters ahead of the Week 2 matchup against the Giants.
+View photos of the likely starters for the Washington Football Team ahead of the Week 18 matchup against the Giants.